 Cyber attackers will often attempt to modify your critical system files in order to gain a foothold on your network and infrastructure.

 File Integrity Monitoring enables the Bruce & Butler SOC to quickly detect and respond to any activity of this nature, keeping your files safe at all times.

-During our onboarding process of the Security Operations Centre solution we run a threat identification and categorisation process to identify what threats there are on the network and how impactful they are to the business.
+During our onboarding process of the Security Operations Centre solution, we run a detailed threat identification and categorisation process.
+This identifies what threats there are on the network and how impactful they are to the business.